Trần Đại Nghĩa High School for the Gifted: Establishment

 Founded in 2000, the school was named after Professor Trần Đại Nghĩa, a scientist and engineer who invented the SKZ recoilless rifle, as well as redesigning captured weapons to adapt to use among Vietnamese troops during the Vietnam War.
 The school was set up by repurposing existing facilities of Institution La Salle-Taberd, established by the De La Salle Brothers in 1874 as one of its many educational institutions.
 It was the first school to have the Intensive English program in Hồ Chí Minh City.
 2003 marked the school's first graduating class.

-Facilities

-The school has many academic facilities, including a library, 2 computer labs, an audiovisual room and a multimedia room.
-The school also contains one dining hall, a canteen and rooms for students to rest between classes.

-The school also has two basketball courts, three badminton courts as well as a volleyball court.
-In addition there are some basketball half-courts for students to practice inside the school ground.

-There are 6 blocks in the school: the main block in the center for the school managing board; 5 A, B, C, D, E blocks for classrooms.
-Additionally, block E is also used as a dining hall.
-As the number of students has been increasing every year, the number of classrooms and teachers has also risen.

-In 2015, the school opened a second branch in District 2 for students from grades 6–7.
-With this, the entrance exam now accepts 525-600 students per year instead of the previous 300-400.
-This new branch includes 1 computer lab, a canteen, multiple sleeping quarters, and two dining halls.
-2 out of 4 vice-principals are now working at branch 2.
-Due to the second branch being in District 2, an area far away from central Sai Gon, there is a shuttle service to help transfer students between the 2 schools.

-Library

-In 2019, the school opened a library for all students to access.
-It operates from 8 a.m. to 4 p.m. on weekdays and 8 a.m. to 12 p.m. on Saturdays.

 Learning method and students' opportunities

-Tran Dai Nghia High School's students are known to have high level of fluency in English, and the school has a reputation for being one of the best education institutions for foreign languages in Ho Chi Minh City.
 Aside from English, high school students majoring in social subjects are also taught French, Korean, Chinese, Japanese or German as a second foreign language.
-In addition, classes of grade 10, 11 and 12 are ranged in to specializing classes such as English majoring class, Math majoring class, Literature majoring class, Chemistry majoring class, Physics majoring class and Biology majoring class.
+In addition, classes of grade 10, 11 and 12 are arranged into specialized classes such as English majoring class, Math majoring class, Literature majoring class, Geography majoring class, History majoring class, Chemistry majoring class, Physics majoring class, Biology majoring class and Informatics majoring class.
 There are also triple-subjected classes: Math-Chemistry-Physics and Math-Literature-English classes.
-A growing number of study abroad scholarships are won by students, a fact on which the school prides itself.